 Virtually odourless in normal operation.
 Just a quick whiff when starting / stopping.

-Available in various output sizes from 2,4kw to 4.5kw, the 4.5kw model will directly replace two convector heaters in larger rooms, and the 3KW model I review here will be more than adequate for most average sized living rooms or an entire small flat.
+Available in various output sizes from 2,4kw to 4.5kw, the 4.5kw model will directly replace two convector heaters in larger rooms, and the 3KW model I’ve reviewed here will be more than adequate for most average sized living rooms or an entire small flat.

 Fan Assisted and Radiant Versions (which require no Electricity) available

-The Paraffin Inverter heater is ideal for use in Conservatories, Porches, Outbuildings, Garages, Shed’s or any location where extending central heating is too costly, its also a very viable and cheaper alternative to very expensive normal indoor Electric room heating in bedrooms, living rooms, kitchens, loft conversions etc and in these applications it does stand to save the average household anything upto 50% off the cost of standard tariff electricity and a massive 75% off daytime E7 peak rate electricity.
-In short if you are plugging in any form of Electric Heater on a semi-regular basis, then replacing it with one of these inverter heaters WILL save you money – between 30% and 70% depending on your current Electricity tariff.
+The Paraffin Inverter heater is ideal for use in Conservatories, Porches, Outbuildings, Garages, Shed’s or any location where extending central heating is too costly, its also a very viable and cheaper alternative to very expensive normal indoor Electric room heating in bedrooms, living rooms, kitchens, loft conversions etc and in these applications it does stand to save the average household anything upto 40% – 50% off the cost of standard tariff electricity and a massive 75% off the most expensive E7 peak rate electricity tariff.
+In short if you are plugging in any form of Electric Heater on a semi-regular basis, then replacing it with one of these inverter heaters WILL save you money – between 40% and 70% depending on your current Electricity tariff.

 Finally, lets see how the cost of running the Corona Paraffin Inverter heater compares with other fuels

-Corona Paraffin Heater – 7p per KW (based on 70p / litre for C1 paraffin)
+Corona Paraffin Heater – 7p per KW (based on 70p / litre for C1 paraffin or small quantities of Heating Oil from a pump)

 Corona Paraffin Heater – 5.3p per KW (based on 53p / litre for bulk purchased 28 second domestic home heating kerosene)